mrrezaie/Qualisys_OpenSim/README.md

 ---
 ### Notes

+Only Gait (Walking and Running) trials is supported.

 Here I used MAT format instead of C3D because no C3D parser (e.g EZC3D or BTK) takes Kistler COP correction (FPCOPPOLY) prameter into account.
-Fortunately, QTM data does it.
+Fortunately, QTM does it.
 Why don't we exclude mediums?

 If you use this PAF or any functions of the script for your project, please cite this work as: